f18-os/nora-file-transfer-Trdodson/threaded-file-transfer-lab/README.md

 # Threaded File Transfer Lab

 This directory contains a version of the file transfer lab that utilizes threading to handle multiple clients.
+Locks are used to prevent complications when two clients try to upload a file of the same name; namely, the lock is placed so only one client can open a file on the server at a time.
+It's "first come, first serve".

 To transfer a file:
 * Start the server.
 This is done by typing ./threadServer into the terminal.